-Let's assume that the probability that a patient has bacterial meningitis is much stronger than the probability that the patient has e coli, and we have an (expert or statistically) established rule 1.
-In such a case, the Bayes rule states that one should increase the certainty of the rule 2 relative to that of rule 1, since the ratio of the priors is greater than one.
+Let's assume that the (unconditional) probability that a patient has bacterial meningitis is much stronger than the (unconditional) probability that the patient has e. coli, and we have an (expert or statistically) established rule 1.
+In such a case, the Bayes' rule states that one should increase the certainty of the rule 2 relative to that of rule 1, since the ratio of the priors is greater than one.
 Conceptually this is consistent with the intuitive idea that under these assumptions, most people with e. coli probably also have bacterial meningitis, because that disease is commonplace, and the certainty of rule 1 is strong.

-Let's assume the opposite extreme relationship of the priors: that the probability that the patient has bacterial meningitis is much less strong than the probability that the patient has e coli.
+Let's assume the opposite extreme relationship of the priors: that the (unconditional) probability that the patient has bacterial meningitis is much less strong than the (unconditional) probability that the patient has e. coli.
 In this case, one should lower the certainty of the reversed rule (rule 2), relative to rule 1, based on the ratio of the priors, which is less than one.
 This is conceptually consistent with that intuitive idea that one cannot have much certainty in a patient having meningitis just because they have the commonplace e. coli, regardless of the certainty of rule 1.

-Conceptually, these extreme examples reduce Bayes rule to an explainable, intuitive candidate as an in vivo human decision-making process, a heuristic in the true sense of that word, rather than a wishful mnemonic.
-However, consider a case where all the certainties involved, of rule 1, and the two priors, are of middling values.
+Conceptually, these extreme examples reduce Bayes' rule to an explainable, intuitive candidate as an in vivo human decision-making process, a heuristic in the true sense of that word, rather than a wishful mnemonic.
+However, consider a case where all the certainties involved, of rule 1, and the two (unconditional) priors, are of middling values.
 In this case, the exact certainty value derived for rule 2 (also a middling value) lends little of the intuitive confidence of the extreme cases.
 This is particularly true if one assumes the likelihood that the knowledge representation (set of rules and their certainty factors) may be in a model (rule set) that may be incomplete, as has been the case in the brittle AI models of the past.
-This illustrates that while the conceptual, subjectivist interpretation of Bayes rule as a metaphor for human reasoning stands up to intuitive scrutiny, the exact mechanisms are doubtful, unless one assumes the real-world can be captured in an adequate frequentist-probability-based knowledge representation.
+This illustrates that while the conceptual, subjectivist interpretation of Bayes' rule as a metaphor for human reasoning stands up to intuitive scrutiny, the exact mechanisms are doubtful, unless one assumes the real-world can be captured in an adequate frequentist-probability-based knowledge representation.
 For problems of real-world scale, there may be no basis to assume this can be done any better for probabilistic models that it has been done in deterministic AI models of the past.

 As noted earlier, the cases conforming to the assumptions of probability theory are limited to a few situations like casino games, population studies, and particle physics.
-It is unclear whether one should expect the human brain to have evolved Bayes' rule under such circumstances, either at the neural or higher cognitive level.
-It is important to note that while behaviour that can be described by Bayes' rule under a particular description of events may "match" behaviour of living subjects in certain experimental settings, this does not directly imply the existence of Bayes' rule in cognitive or neural processes.
-The intuitive "extreme cases" previously discussed could certainly be implemented by more crude calculations in brains.
+It is unclear whether one should expect the human brain to have evolved Bayes' rule in response to these situations, as they aren't a part of the common survival experience during the majority of man's evolution.
+Evolution of Bayes' rule at neural or higher cognitive level may be a doubtful evolutionary proposition for this reason.
+In relation to this, it is important to note that while behaviour that can be described by Bayes' rule under a particular description of events may "match" behaviour of living subjects in certain experimental settings, this does not directly imply the existence of Bayes' rule in cognitive or neural processes.
+The intuitive "extreme cases" previously discussed could certainly be implemented by more crude calculations (heuristics).